- How it Works

 4. Increased process throughput

 One of the key benefits of automation is it allows for 24/7/365 operation of equipment.
 This coupled with unit operation time savings allows teams to do more with less.
 One important caveat to throughput is the need to prevent bottlenecks.
-These bottlenecks often occur when a previous step is high throughput, but subsequent steps that a prior to a decision gate are done manually.
+These bottlenecks often occur when a previous step is high throughput, but subsequent steps that are prior to a decision gate are done manually.
 A common example of this is with upstream PRD bioreactors.
-However, we have demonstrated that by combining bioreactor lab automation with automated analytics, data integration and centralised data warehousing -- this bottleneck can be fully removed.
+However, we have demonstrated that by combining bioreactor lab automation with automated analytics, data integration and centralized data warehousing -- this bottleneck can be fully removed.

 Likewise, in cell and gene therapy, removing the manual QC bottleneck can increase throughput.
 Automating common assays such as ELISA, qPCR and Flow Cytometry can help prevent a release testing bottleneck and accelerate the delivery of products to patients.